 Fresh, homemade strawberry ice cream for a summer treat is just about the best thing going.

 So far, we have only made two flavors: chocolate and strawberry.
 I think the main difference between homemade and store bought is how distinctly creamier the homemade ice cream is and how fresh the fruit tastes.

 My hubby and I are currently debating installing central air in our home.
 We have lived here 12 years without it, but I think my patience has worn thin.
 Yes, there are really only about 30 days where we’re desperate for a cooler home, but STILL….. it’s 30 days of sweating and stickiness and window fans and tabletop fans that break.

 Oh well, for now, I’ve put that discussion on the back burner, and am trying to focus on other ways to cool down, like ice cream. 🙂

 This recipe is actually the recipe that was provided in the recipe book that came with our Cuisinart ice cream maker.

-- 3 cups fresh strawberries, stemmed and sliced
+- 3 cups fresh strawberries stemmed and sliced

 - 4 T freshly squeezed lmon juice

-- 1½ cups sugar, divided
+- 1 1/2 cups sugar divided

-- 1½ cups whole milk
+- 1 1/2 cups whole milk

 - 2 3/4 cups heavy cream

-- 1½ t pure vanilla extract
+- 1 1/2 t pure vanilla extract

-- In a small bowl, combine the strawberries with the lemon juice and ½ cup sugar.
+In a small bowl, combine the strawberries with the lemon juice and 1/2 cup sugar.
 Stir gently and allow the strawberries to macerate in the juices for 2 hours.

-- Strain the berries, reserving juices.
+Strain the berries, reserving juices.
 Mash or puree half the berries.

-- In a medium mixing bowl, use a hand mixer (or a stand mixer worked for me - my KitchenAid Artisan) on low speed to combine the milk and remaining granulated sugar until the sugar is dissolved, about 1 to 2 minutes.
+In a medium mixing bowl, use a hand mixer (or a stand mixer worked for me - my KitchenAid Artisan) on low speed to combine the milk and remaining granulated sugar until the sugar is dissolved, about 1 to 2 minutes.

-- Stir in the heavy cream, reserved strawberry juice, mashed strawberries, and vanilla.
+Stir in the heavy cream, reserved strawberry juice, mashed strawberries, and vanilla.
 Turn the machine on; pour the mixture into freezer bowl, and let mix until thickened, about 20 to 25 minutes.

-- Five minutes before mixing is completed, add the reserved sliced strawberries and let mix in completely.
+Five minutes before mixing is completed, add the reserved sliced strawberries and let mix in completely.

 The ice cream will have a soft, creamy texture.
 If a firmer consistency is desired, transfer the ice cream to an airtight container and place in freezer for about 2 hours.